 Since the design of the first blockchain at the end of the 2000s, the blockchain has been revolutionizing many industries.
 From financial services with the rise of cryptocurrency and Bitcoin to healthcare for better access to personal patient data, the advent of the blockchain shows a significant need for data security in companies.

-The field of education and higher education is no exception to this trend: from the authentication of digital credentials to the issuance of on-line certificates, let’s take a look at the role of the blockchain in education and its multiple applications.
+The field of education and higher education is no exception to this trend: from the authentication of digital credentials to the issuance of on-line certificates, let’s take a look at the role of the blockchain authentication in education and its multiple applications.

 Why do higher education institutions use blockchain technology?